 Factors associated with underfunding the ADC include, a weak bond rating, collective bargaining, Social Security participation, and “legislative professionalism.”
 The reasons for these factors are only speculative, but our theory is that there is likely a correlation (not causation) between states with poor credit ratings and underfunding their pension plan — for example, Illinois has struggled with its state budget so much that it has felt forced to underfund its pension plans, but those fiscal struggles in general are what have driven the states bad bond rating.
 Similarly, collective bargaining is not necessarily causing pension underfunding, but the fiscal constraints that come along with such determinants of compensation may lead certain states to underfund their pensions and use dollars for salary.
 By contrast, it is surprising to see states that participate in Social Security and that have long serving legislative staff as more likely to underfund their plans.
 But possible reasons include that states without Social Security know their public workers are depending on them whereas states participating in the federal retirement plan treat it as a safety net, and that more professional legislative staff better understand how to manipulate budgets in a way that closes deficit gaps but undercuts the pension plan.

 Ultimately, this paper concludes there is no one-size-fits-all reason for why states fail to adhere to this best practice for pension plan management.
-Pension underfunding is a bipartisan problem, and the specific factors ultimately are related to local fiscal decisions more than anything else.
+Unfunded pensions are a bipartisan problem, and the specific factors ultimately are related to local fiscal decisions more than anything else.

 Read the full paper in the journal State and Local Government Review.